 General_Education Courses Semester Hours ACAD 101 Principles of the Learning Academy 1 Critical Skills 12-16 Writing and Critical Thinking WRIT 101 and CRTW 201 Composition; Critical Reading, Thinking, & Writing 6 Quantitative Skills MATH 150 Introductory Discrete Mathematics 3 Technology Met in major with EDCO 305 0 Oral Communication Met in major with SCIE 391 0 Logic/Language/Semiotics See approved list, p.
-16; may be met in major 0-3 One semester of foreign language 3-4 Skills for a Common Experience and Thinking Across Disciplines 3-9 HMXP 102 The Human Experience: Who Am I?
-3 Global Perspectives May be met in major with ENGL 208 or HIST 112 0-3 Historical Perspectives May be met in major with ENGL 507 or HIST 111 0-3 Developing Critical Skills and Applying them to Disciplines Social Sciences See approved list, p.
+16; may be met in major 0-3 One semester of foreign language 3-4 Skills for a Common Experience and Thinki ng Across Disciplines 3-9 HMXP 102 The Human Experience: Who Am I?
+3 Global Perspectives May be met in major with ENGL 208 or HIST 112 0-3 Historical Perspectives May be met in major with ENGL 507 or HIST 111 0-3 Developing Critical Skills and Applying the em to Disciplines Social Sciences See approved list, p.
 16 3 3 hours may be met in major with PLSC 201 0-6 Humanities and Arts See approved list, p.
-16; 6 hours may be met in the ma ijor 3 15 hours must be taken from these two area as.
-Natural Science Met in the major 0 Intensive Writing Met in major with MLED 330 0
+16; 6 hours may be met in the ma ajor 3 15 hours must be taken from these two are as.
+Natural Science Met in the major 0 Intensive Writing Met in major with MLED 330 0 Constitution Requirement PLSC 201 American Government 0